elusivecodes/FyreDB/README.md

 $result = $connection->execute($sql, $params);
 ```

-The SQL query can use either *?* as a placeholder (for numerically indexed paramaters), or the array key prefixed with *:*.
+The SQL query can use either *?* as a placeholder (for numerically indexed parameters), or the array key prefixed with *:*.

 This method will return a [*ResultSet*](#results) for SELECT queries.
 Other query types will return a boolean value.